genn-team/genn/userproject/Izh_sparse_project/README.txt

 a mixed alpha and gamma regime.
 For larger input factor, there is more input current and more irregular activity, for smaller factors less and less and more sparse activity.
 The synapses are of a simple pulse-coupling type.
-The results of the simulation are saved in the directory `outdir_output`, debugging is switched off, and the connectivity is generated afresh (rather than being read from existing files).
+The results of the simulation are saved in the directory `outdir_output`.

-If connectivity were to be read from files, the connectivity files would have to be in the `inputfiles` sub-directory and be named according to the names of the synapse populations involved, e.g., `gIzh_sparse_ee` (\<variable name>=`g`
-\<model name>=`Izh_sparse` \<synapse population>=`_ee`).
-These name conventions are not part of the core GeNN definitions and it is the privilege (or burden) of the user to find their own in their own versions of `generate_run`.

-Another example of an invocation would be:
+Another example of an invocation that runs the simulation using the CPU rather than GPU, records timing information and doubles the number of neurons would be:

-generate_run.exe 0 10000 1000 1 outdir Izh_sparse 1.0 FTYPE=DOUBLE DEBUG=0 CPU_ONLY=1
+generate_run.exe --cpu-only --timing --num_neurons=20000 test

 for Windows users, or:

-./generate_run 0 10000 1000 1 outdir Izh_sparse 1.0 FTYPE=DOUBLE DEBUG=0 CPU_ONLY=1
+./generate_run --cpu-only --timing --num_neurons=20000 test

 for Linux, Mac and other UNIX users.